Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 Now that I have done this hundreds of times, I will also say …

 - “This is a very tough question.
-Only 2 people have been able to answer correctly in the many times that I have asked this question.
+Only two people have been able to answer correctly in the many times that I have asked this question.
 So, what do you think – why can’t a Victim be helped?”

 Many of the answers will be reasonable, so I will say something like,